 All future public land at Redbank that will be dedicated to Council will be classified as 'community land' under the Local Government Act (1993).
-As parcels of land are progressively dedicated to Council the land title details will be updated in the schedule (see Appendix A) and this plan of management will be readopted by Council.
+As parcels of land are progressively dedicated to Council the land title details will be updated in the schedule (see Appendix A) and any significant amendments to the masterplan will be included in Appendix C. This plan of management will then be readopted by Council.
 Other than updating the land titles schedule in Appendix A and land conditions table in Section 2, significant changes to this plan of management are not anticipated.